fastline21/github-pull-request-tool/README.md

 ## Disclaimer

-Any information or details of the user's input and response from Github is not stored in any database or file.
+-   Any information or details of the user's input and response from Github is not stored in any database or file.
+-   Check `repo` in the Generate Token in order to work the Personal Access Token.

 #### Environment Variables